addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });

-test('Can contain custom validation rules, and will trigger an error event on failed validation.', function() {
+test('Can contain custom validation rules, and will trigger an invalid event on failed validation.', function() {
     expect( 3 );

     var errorCallback = this.spy();
     var todo = new Todo();

-    todo.on('error', errorCallback);
+    todo.on('invalid', errorCallback);
     // What would you need to set on the todo properties to cause validation to fail? todo.set( { done: 'not a boolean' } );